Welcome to Chambers’ COVID-19 Testing Homepage

 A: We are now offering both the Abbott ID NOW rapid molecular test and the CareStart rapid antigen test.
 See the chart above to compare the benefits of each type of test.
 Both the collection (via nasal or nasopharyngeal swab) and tests are performed by Chambers’ Apothecary staff.
 The patient will have the results the same day.
 The target population is patients with COVID-19 symptoms and within the first 5 days of symptom onset.
-If you are testing due to exposure to a confirmed COVID positive person, you should wait 5 days from the exposure to test.
+If you are testing due to exposure to a confirmed COVID positive person, you should wait 3-5 days from the exposure to test, REGARDLESS OF VACCINE STATUS.
 Check the chart above to compare positive and negative result accuracy.
 The links below are the patient fact sheets for each test:

-Q: What if I need a negative test to return to work or enter the state after travel?
+Q: What if I need a negative test to return to work or for travel?